 In today’s fast growing real estate market there are several small builders who have entered and are advertising for new constructions with equal zest and enthusiasm as established and large scale builders.
 This frenzy is fuelled by both **real estate investments** as well the growing trend of home buyers who end up buying their first home before they hit their 30’s.
 Buying a flat- do your homework :

-If you are going to **buy a house** aside from the location and price of the building, it is also important to know who the builder is.
+If you are Buying a flat aside from the location and price of the building, it is also important to know who the builder is.
 The history of the builder, condition of his previous constructions, quality of his work, delivery schedule adherence and many other details will play a vital role in the future market capitalization of your property.

 - Builder history and types of projects he has undertaken

 - Visit a completed project of the builder to assess his quality

 - If possible try and speak to a previous buyer on his experience with the builder

 - Find out how he handles his financial terms and how much hidden cost you might encounter as the project progresses

 - Ensure that a bank pre-approves the project before going in for a purchase in case you need a loan.
 Do this before making your down-payment to block the property.